-Support is one of the cornerstones of relationship-based practice, it can cement the culture and ensure that relational practice is consistent and sustainable.
-Because only when people feel supported can they maintain the values, trust and autonomy need to build relationships, even under changing workload, stress and pressures.
+Support for staff is one of the cornerstones of relationship-based practice, it can cement the culture and ensure that relational practice is consistent and sustainable.
+Only when people feel supported can they maintain the values, trust and autonomy need to build relationships, even under changing workload, stress and pressures.

 Examples of support